BilalAltundag/langchain-mcp-chat-platform/README.md

 The following API keys are needed:
 - GOOGLE_API_KEY - for Gemini model
-- TAVILY_API_KEY - for web search functionality
-- GMAIL_MCP_KEY - for email functionality
+- SMITHERY_KEY - for running both Tavily and Gmail MCP servers